 Anna Salamero Boix

 Anna Salamero Boix completed her Bachelor's and Master's degree in Biomedical Sciences at the University of Lleida and the Autonomous University in Madrid (Spain).
 During her bachelor's and master's thesis in Dr. Squatrito's laboratory at the CNIO in Madrid (Spain), Anna worked on the identification of resistance to temozolomide in glioblastoma multiforme.
-She has been a PhD student in the Sevenich group since October 2016.
-In the context of her PhD thesis, Anna is working on anti-inflammatory signaling pathways in brain metastases.
+As part of her doctoral research, Anna is studying anti-inflammatory signaling pathways in brain metastases in the lab of Dr. Sevenich.

 Julian Anthes received his Bachelor degree in Biology from the Philipps-University of Marburg.
 During his Bachelor thesis in the group of Prof. Dr. Jude Przyborski, he worked on the protein translocation in with Plasmodium falciparum infected red blood cells.
 Julian joined the AG Sevenich as a Master student in 2019 within the molecular medicine studies at the Goethe-University of Frankfurt am Main.
 In his thesis he analyzed effects of macrophage depletion on radio-immunotherapy in breast-to-brain metastasis.
 In his PhD project his main research focuses on the effect of immune-checkpoint inhibitors to improve the standard-of-care treatment to develop adjuvant therapies for brain metastases.